-Press the [Open] button and load in the file $C:\bb\Documentation\Tutorials\violet.MID$.
+Press the [Open] button and load in the file $C: bb \mid Documentation \mid Tutorials \mid violet.
+MID.$

 The Style Wizard then does the following automatically.

 The chords for the MIDI file are interpreted and written on the Chord Sheet.